-Dr. Johnson received her medical training at the Medical College of Georgia and then completed a five year General Surgery residency at Emory University in Atlanta, GA.
-She was Chief Resident in her fifth year and Chief of Surgical Trauma as a fourth year resident at Grady Hospital, the busy Level 1 trauma center in Atlanta.
-She pursued private practice in Atlanta as a General Surgeon and then moved to the beautiful Blue Ridge Mountains of VA.
+Dr. Johnson received her medical training at the Medical College of Georgia and then completed a five-year General Surgery residency at Emory University in Atlanta, GA.
+She was Chief Resident in her fifth year and Chief of Surgical Trauma as a fourth-year resident at Grady Hospital, the busy Level 1 trauma center in Atlanta.
+She pursued private practice in Atlanta as a General Surgeon before moving to the beautiful Blue Ridge Mountains of VA.
 She continued as a General Surgeon and then specialized in Bariatric Surgery (surgery for obese patients).
-She established and set up the Bariatric program which promoted life-style changes, diet and exercise and, if needed, surgery.
+She established and set up the Bariatric program which promoted lifestyle changes, diet, and exercise, and if needed, surgery.

 Johnson stepped down from Surgery to pursue wellness and preventive care after practicing for 10 years as a general surgeon.
 Having seen the worst of the population as a general and bariatric surgeon and seeing first hand how conventional medicine was failing, she wanted to work 'upstream', to prevent the epidemic of chronic disease.
 Conventional medicine is driven by illness and disease so Johnson turned to functional medicine which is an evolution in the practice of medicine that better addresses the healthcare needs of the 21st century.

-Johnson respects the intrinsic healing properties of the body and nature and stays on the forefront of emerging research in basic science taking into account the unique genetic makeup of each individual.
-She focuses on prevention through nutrition, diet and exercise, use of the latest laboratory testing;and prescribes a combination of prescription medications and/or botanical medicines, quality supplements therapeutic diets and stress management techniques.
+Johnson respects the intrinsic healing properties of the body and nature and stays at the forefront of emerging research in basic science taking into account the unique genetic makeup of each individual.
+She focuses on prevention through nutrition, diet, and exercise, use of the latest laboratory testing; and prescribes a combination of prescription medications and/or botanical medicines, quality supplements therapeutic diets, and stress management techniques.